nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 So far so good.
 Next, I wanted to test each of the three import functions individually.

-> **NOTE:** For the individual tests I cleaned out all data from the database, except for the `events` table.
-I then re-imported registrations and checkins, as in Part 8.
+> **NOTE:** For the individual tests, I cleaned out all data from the database, except for the `events` table.
+I then re-imported registrations and check-ins, as in Part 8.
 This ensured a clean slate for each import test.

 I will not go into detail on each test here.
 However, I can confirm that all three import functions worked as more or less expected: